Wisdoms and Family

 Today, the day of my birth, was actually kept hidden from my grandmother for a period of time.
 In fact, the entirety of my mom's pregnancy and my birth was not announced to my dad's family until I was at least a few months old.
 The reason is as complex, tragic, and bittersweet as a "tale old as time...."

 Amidst the chaos of April 30th 1975, my dad was separated from his immediate family, who were able to evacuate Vietnam on one of the refugee boats and eventually settled in the US.
-A devastating blow to my grandmother, who they said wept with anguish everyday for the next 6 months from the safety of their new life in America, knowing that my dad's fate was largely uncertain.
+A devastating blow to my grandmother, who they said wept with anguish everyday for the next 6 months from the safety of their new life in the US, knowing that my dad's fate was largely uncertain.

-For the next decade, my grandparents worked themselves to the bones to save thousands of dollars to send to Vietnam to aid my parents' escape.
-Much of that money was intercepted and stolen by the Communist customs officers.
 Still, grandma persisted in the hope that they will be reunited.
-"My dear sons and daughters," she penned in nearly illegible scribbles to my aunts and uncles on faded brown paper, "when I die, you must promise me that all of the money I left will be used to take care of your eldest brother.
+"My dear sons and daughters," she penned in nearly illegible scribbles to my aunts and uncles on faded brown paper, "when I die, you must promise me that all of the money I left will be used to take care of Tự Lập.
 I will not rest in peace until I know he is here."

 Across the ocean, my parents were stuck behind in a hellish post-war Vietnam and, for the next 12 years, made multiple failed attempts for a chance of freedom on one of the ill-fated fishing boats.
 Dad finally decided to abandon the treacherous escape plan indefinitely when they found out about my unplanned conception in 1987.
-"Don't you worry," he assured my mom, "I will repaint the house and build a teaching class so I can make more money."
-At that point, they had basically resolved that our lives will be settled in Vietnam, with no more hope of "the American dream."

 But dad knew that news would have been nothing short of a dagger to my grandmother's fragile heart , and did not want my birth to be overshadowed by any kind of resentful energy or conflict.
 So for over 1 year, he withheld the announcement from anyone across the sea.
 Who could blame him?
 Who could blame her?
 Who could blame anyone caught in this century-long tangled web of geopolitical tragedy?